menvdamm/MScThesis/README.md

 The data direcotories are structured like this:

 Influenza A & B:
-Data
--  NCBI (not on GitHub, see Zenodo)
--  Sorted
--  Clean
--  Metadata
--  Aligned
--  Dataframes
--  Genome
--  Clusters
--  Tree
--  Structure

-SARS-CoV-2:
-Data
--  NCBI (not on GitHub, see Zenodo)
--  Clean (not on GitHub, see Zenodo)
--  Metadata
--  Alignment (not on GitHub, see Zenodo)
--  Dataframes
--  Genome
--  Clusters
--  Tree
--  Structure

-Influenza A & B:
 For each type (A or B) and each segment (1, 2, 3, 4, 5, 6, 7, 8) there is often a seperate file, shortened tot type_segment.extension.
 <pre>
 .
 ├── Aligned